helenaferdy/helenaferdy.github.io/_posts/2024-01-07-langchain.md

 <br>

-PDF Extraction is a process to extract data from PDFs and embed it into a vector represented data, which then is used as context for an LLM to answer the question the user asked.
+PDF Embedding is a process to extract data from PDFs and embed it into a vector represented data, which then is used as context for an LLM to answer the question the user asked.

 <br>
 <br>